The remarkable longevity of a 16th century song and tune

 Chappell’s uncharacteristic lack of rigour does appear to be a case of confirmation bias, perhaps based on a widespread assumption of Henry’s authorship.
 It takes a series of confusions, each one completely unsubstantiated by any evidence, to go from ‘the last line of The Lord of Lorne is from the time of Henry VIII’, to ‘the whole song, including the music, is from the time of Henry VIII’, to ‘another song with the same tune is from the time of Henry VIII’, to ‘this other song with the same tune was written by Henry VIII’!

+Though completely without substance, the idea of Henry’s authorship of the song is commonplace in popular culture.
 The TV series about Henry VIII, his wives and dalliances, The Tudors, was an object lesson in mangling and re-writing history for popular entertainment.
 A Henry who increasingly puts on weight doesn’t fit the demands of the svelte-obsessed media, nor do people with ginger hair, apparently, so Henry remains young, slim and dark-haired throughout.
-The stream of regular inaccuracies and historical gaffes were hilariously detailed at thetudorswiki.com, a site that sadly no longer exists.
+The stream of regular inaccuracies and historical gaffes was hilariously detailed at thetudorswiki.com, a site that sadly no longer exists.

 One such is the scene where Henry sits with a lute, composing Greensleeves, which we then hear being sung in the background.
 There are several reasons why the song couldn’t possibly have been written until after Henry’s death, as we’ve seen and will see more in part two, but facts like that didn’t bother the writer of the series, Michael Hirst.
 As he said, “Showtime [a subsidiary of CBS] commissioned me to write an entertainment, a soap opera, and not history.
-And we want people to watch it”, which assumes that the general watching public want to have their fantasies confirmed in drama rather than be told stories based on actual evidence.
+And we want people to watch it”, which assumes that a TV audience want to have their fantasies confirmed in drama rather than be told stories based on actual historical evidence.

 I’ve read accounts of special pleading where someone concedes that Henry didn’t write the music, but appeal that surely he wrote the original poem which someone else put to music some years later.
 There is absolutely no evidence for this, that words and music were written separately, nor that Henry wrote the words.
 Where is the manuscript with the song or just the words in Henry’s own hand or at least with his name attributed?
 ‘Well,’ they say, ‘you can’t prove that Henry didn’t write it.’
 This claim has the same validity as me plucking the name of any contemporaneous historical figure out of the air and claiming he or she wrote it.
 Dog-heads, microwaves and rats: anything claimed without evidence can be dismissed without evidence.